recoverag/.github/.github/ISSUE_TEMPLATE/cloud_engineering.md

 ---
 name: Cloud Engineering Feature Request
 about: Suggest a new feature for cloud infrastructure
-title: "[CLOUD FEATURE]: Brief description"
+title: "Brief description"
-labels: enhancement, cloud-engineering
+labels: enhancement, @cloud-engineering
 assignees: ''
 ---